microsoft/RTVS/README.md

 If you need to reach the team, please use rtvsuserfeedback@microsoft.com.

+### Support and roadmap

+RTVS is created and fully supported by Microsoft (and the community!).
+Currently support is via githuband email but we hope to add more channels soon.

+We are planning approximately monthly releases (bugs fixes and features) as we march toward 1.0 RTM later this calendar year.

+If you'd like to see what features are likely to go in each milestone, you can filter the bug/feature list by that milestone.
+If you have a key bug or feature that should be attended to, please thumbs up / comment on it.

 ### Builds and PR's

 If you'd like to build RTVS yourself and send a PR (highly appreciated!)